 Starting off, the course was very casual.
 Participants worked in a large group to facilitate get-to-know-you conversations, and prepared simple dishes like piquillo peppers stuffed with tuna, potato and egg tortillas; anchovy and pickled pepper pintxos; patatas bravas and the ubiquitous gazpacho.
 Initially, students were tentative about such skills as transferring the tortilla española from the pan onto the plate.
 However, as the evening progressed, all present seemed to relax and gain confidence in the flipping technique.
 The class periodically took breaks to drink some sherry, sip gazpacho and taste jamón.
 The skill level would intensify during the next two classes, but for these first few hours, we relaxed the Spanish way, over simply prepared food and wine.
 The only thing missing was a flamenco dancer.

 On the third day, it was time to complicate things.
 We spent the class exploring the way today’s Spanish culinary masters pay homage to their roots—namely, through innovative preparations of classic dishes.
 Instead of your typical paella, we took the cooked rice and rolled it into individual croquetas and garnished it with lobster aioli, creating a bite-sized flavor bomb.
-It was the perfect marriage of the tapas culture we discussed on day one, and the careful technique of rice cookery and croqueta making we learned on day two.
-It also provided us yet another vessel for aioli, a welcome addition to anything.
+It was the perfect marriage of the tapas culture we discussed on day one, and the careful technique of rice cookery and croqueta-making we learned on day two.
+It also provided us with yet another vessel for aioli, a welcome addition to anything.
 As I explained to the class, this transformation of paella rice into croquetas mirrored my own experience transforming Spanish cuisine in the American restaurant setting.
-Rooted in Spanish classics, I’m always looking for an innovative way to present Spanish cuisine that will capture New York City diners’ attention.
+Rooted in Spanish classics, I’m always looking for an innovative way to present Spanish cuisine that will capture the attention of New York City diners.

 Next, we created a riff on the classic potato and egg tortilla, this time with salt and vinegar potato chips.
 Ferran Adria, the Spanish culinary genius responsible for putting his country’s food on the map, once offered a similar recipe in a local newspaper.
 Adria’s recipe makes so much sense—the chips are already perfectly seasoned and the preparation is so simple.
 After, we turned gazpacho into a salad by keeping the ingredients typically used in the chilled soup out of the blender.
 Specifically, we finely diced cucumbers, tomatoes, peppers and onions and used them as a blanket for raw oysters.
 Finally, we rejuvenated the cod cheek dish by making a cod pate on toast and garnishing it with dehydrated black olives.